 The first and simplest home remedy is to ensure that the wound is properly cleaned.
 This means removing dirt from the wound and then cleaning with warm water and soap, just as you would a cut or scrape on a human.
 However, you need to ensure that you have all the wounds, which may mean ruffling your injured cat’s fur.
 Get help with this.
 Ensure that you have somebody to hold the cat while you search, or you could be treating your own skin abrasions.

-2. Try Chamomile Tea for Itchy Skin
+2. Try Calendula Tea for Itchy Skin

 It can also relieve inflammation when given as a liquid extract, although you may need to combine it with other ingredients to make it more palatable.

-Chamomile is considered safe for use topically and internally, but you should avoid buying extracts if you do not know what other ingredients are included in them.
+Calendula is considered safe for use topically and internally, but you should avoid buying extracts if you do not know what other ingredients are included in them.
 You can get safe extracts from some veterinarian practices, and you do not need a prescription.

 - You might also be interested in: 9 Natural Home Remedies for Itchy Skin in Cats

-3. Use Chamomile Tea for Irritable Eyes
+3. Use Green Tea for Irritable Eyes

 4. Feed Butter to Your Cat To Prevent Hairballs